LauraJones929/portfolio-P4/README.md

 - create their own account so they can easily view which memberships they are currently signed up to.
 - share the website with friends and family to encourage them to sign up.
 - follow the company's social media platforms to keep up-to-date with the gym's latest offers and recent activities.
-- contact the owner of the site if they wish to
+- contact the owner of the site if they wish to.

 The owner of the site will be able to:
 - inform visitors of new memberships or classes.